qri-io/website/content/docs/tutorials/python_quickstart.md

 ```python
 import qri
 ```
-to wee what datasets we have in our repo, we use `qri.list_ds`
+to see what datasets we have in our repo, we use `qri.list_ds`
 ```python
 qri.list_ds()
 ```